aria-ml/dataeval/docs/source/how-to/index.md

 3. [Model development](#model-development)
 4. [Monitoring](#monitoring)

+See [Running notebooks locally](#running-notebooks-locally) at the bottom of this page for how to generate runnable `.ipynb` files in your local checkout.

 ## Configuration

 These guides will provide quick examples of how to configure DataEval for your